RayZhou920/INFO7375/README.md

 2. **Interact with Llama3:**
    - You can prompt questions in the shell.
 For example:
      ```shell
-     Why is the sky blue?
+     Why the banana is yellow?
      ```
    - To quit the conversation mode, type:
      ```shell